pantheon-systems/pantheon-advanced-page-cache/readme.txt

 == Upgrade Notice ==

 = Latest =
-**Note that the Pantheon Advanced Page Cache Latest release now prefixes keys on WPMS with the blog ID.
+Note that the Pantheon Advanced Page Cache Latest release now prefixes keys on a WordPress Multisite (WPMS) with the blog ID.
 For users who already have this plugin installed on a WPMS, they will need to click the Clear Cache button on the settings page to generate the prefixed keys.